I've almost always battled with depression; but anxiety, that was new to me, about 10 years ago.

 - Acknowledging that I'm having an anxiety attack, helps me feel relieved that YOU recognize it.
 That means you care enough to realize that the current situation is making me uneasy.
 Telling me to just calm down and it's not serious just makes me feel worse because I'll feel that all eyes are on me.
 Imagine yourself in a locked closet and the walls are closing in on you.
 Now imagine the floor and ceiling and closing in on you also.
 It IS serious.

 “You have it so easy.
 You get to stay home all day and not have to work.
 What could you possibly be so anxious about?”

 Instead please say this: “Wow, you stay at home and work!
 That's so cool!
 What do you do?
 It sounds like fun!”

-- Regardless on if blogging, homeschooling, taking care of the home, etc actually sounds like fun, I can make it sound that way, if I want to.
+- Regardless of if I'm blogging, homeschooling, taking care of the home, etc actually sounds like fun, I can make it sound that way if I want to.
 I do more than just “stay home from work” because I do work.
 My blog is work.
 Homeschooling my 13yr old is work.
 Budgeting so we can purchase our first home, is work.
-Paying the bills on time, is work.
+Paying the bills on time is work.
 Cooking (though I don't do it all of the time) is work.
 Being a wife, mother, sister, daughter, is also work.

 “I haven't heard from you in forever, are you mad at me?
 Did I do something wrong?”

 Instead please say this: “We've both been so busy!
 How are you doing?
 I've missed you!”